kubevirt/kubevirt.github.io/_posts/2018-10-09-containerized-data-importer.markdown

     <STORAGE-CLASS-NAME>.storageclass.storage.k8s.io/requests.storage: "500Gi"
 ```

+> note "Note"
-NOTE: .storageclass.storage.k8s.io/persistentvolumeclaims: "4" could be used and this would only allow for 4 pvc requests in this namespace, anything over that would be denied.
+> `.storageclass.storage.k8s.io/persistentvolumeclaims: "4"` could be used and this would only allow for 4 pvc requests in this namespace, anything over that would be denied.